 Cyprus is two hours ahead of UK time.

-If you hold a British passport, from 1 January 2021 you will be able to travel to Cyprus for up to 90 days in any 180-day period without a visa.
+If you hold a British passport you can travel to Cyprus for up to 90 days in any 180-day period without a visa.
 You must have at least six months left on your passport to travel to most countries in Europe.

 The weather should be pleasant, perhaps even still hot down near the coast.
 In general we should expect warm, sunny weather.
 There may be the occasional shower on some days, but continued bad weather is unlikely.

 Please see the General Information leaflet for health and fitness requirements.
 On most days, we are walking for much of the day, albeit at a slow pace.
 It is necessary to walk on rougher ground and up some slopes, although none of the walking is strenuous.
 Walking boots are essential.